WalkerTexas-coder/Instructor-Lectures/unit_5_postgres_rails/a-r-associations.md

 We do not provide the foreign key but rather the convention is to let rails apply the foreign key for us.

-> kicker.blog_posts.create title:"My trip to Scotland", post:"You would not believe the different kinds of wizards they have in Scotland, I found a whole train of them.", image_url:"https://www.worldtravelguide.net/wp-content/uploads/2017/03/shu-UK-Scotland-GlenfinnanViaduct_351622814-1440x823-1.jpg"
+> kicker.blog_posts.create title:"My trip to Scotland", post:"You would not believe how many wizards they have in Scotland, I found a whole train of them.", image_url:"https://www.worldtravelguide.net/wp-content/uploads/2017/03/shu-UK-Scotland-GlenfinnanViaduct_351622814-1440x823-1.jpg"

 > kicker.blog_posts.create title:"My trip to Washington" post:"Iheard there was a group of wizards in washinton but turns out they're not real wizards... or were they." image_url:"https://upload.wikimedia.org/wikipedia/en/thumb/0/02/Washington_Wizards_logo.svg/1200px-Washington_Wizards_logo.svg.png"